island-is/island.is/libs/api/domains/license-service/README.md

 Uses Vinnueftirlitið API via XRoad to fetch both an Adr License and a Machine License.
 Uses the national id of the currently logged in user to retreive the correct licenses.

+### Firearm License

+Uses RLS API via xroad to get a firearm license by national id

 #### Digital

 To be able to generate a digital drivers license, all of the following has to be true